Mickey Mantle: Legacy

 In 1998, The Sporting News placed Mantle at 17th on its list of baseball's 100 greatest players.
 That same year, he was one of 30 players selected to the Major League Baseball All-Century Team.
+In 1999, ESPN's SportsCentury television program ranked Mantle at 37th on its list of Top 50 athletes of the 20th century.
 In 2020, The Athletic ranked Mantle at number 11 on its "Baseball 100" list, compiled by sportswriter Joe Posnanski.

 A school for children with disabilities in Manhattan was renamed for Mantle on June 4, 2002.

 In 2006, Mantle was featured on a United States postage stamp, one of a series of four including fellow baseball legends Mel Ott, Roy Campanella, and Hank Greenberg.

 A statue of Mantle was unveiled in Oklahoma City in 1998 and is located at Mickey Mantle Plaza at Chickasaw Bricktown Ballpark, the home stadium of the Triple-A Oklahoma City Comets, 2 South Mickey Mantle Drive.
 In 2010, Mantle's hometown of Commerce, Oklahoma unveiled a statue called The Commerce Comet; it stands outside the centerfield fence of the baseball field at Commerce High School.
 In 2025, the Oklahoma City franchise were renamed to the Oklahoma City Comets in honor of Mantle.

 In August 2022, a 1952 Topps Mickey Mantle baseball card in mint condition (SGC Mint+ 9.5) sold for a record $12.6 million.
 It was originally purchased for $50,000 in 1991.
 The previous record for a sports card was $7.25 million, made by a 1909 T206 Honus Wagner card designed by the American Tobacco Company.
 At the time of the 2022 sale, the Mickey Mantle card was considered the most valuable card of the modern era.
 The Mickey Mantle baseball card was the first ever sports trading card sold at auction for eight figures.

+In 2018, a game-worn Mantle jersey from the 1964 World Series sold at auction for a then-record $1.32 million.
+In 2023, a Game-Worn Mantle Jersey from the 1958 Season set a new record at auction selling for $4.68 Million.

 There is a Mickey Mantle Drive in San Antonio, Texas.